-The @StringVal and @MatchesRegex annotations may be applied to char arrays.
+The @StringVal, @MatchesRegex, and @DoesNotMatchRegex annotations may be applied to char arrays.
 Although byte arrays are often converted to/from strings, these annotations may not be applied to them.
 This is because the conversion depends on the platform's character set.

-The @MatchesRegex annotation uses the standard Java regular expression syntax. @MatchesRegex(A) is only a subtype of @MatchesRegex(B) if the set of regular expressions A is a subset of the set of regular expressions B. An
+The @MatchesRegex and @DoesNotMatchRegex annotations use the standard Java regular expression syntax. @MatchesRegex(A) is only a subtype of @MatchesRegex(B) if the set of regular expressions A is a subset of the set of